dschof41/VB-Construction/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 ![finished step](/img/walkway_after.jpg "new step!")

-The fresh new front step!

-## Reworking old stone and concrete

-Not all old things need to go!
+## Not all old things need to go!

 We were able to use the existing concrete step and build a beautiful (and level!) stone step around it, as well as replace and regrout much of the old stone walkway to bring it back to life!